 No one believes Ernie when he says that he saw a flying saucer, so he returns to the site with his camera and takes photographs.
 After Steve gets them developed, he immediately takes the photos to the government where it is explained that Ernie saw a new top secret Air Force project that went awry, but Steve isn't allowed to tell Ernie any of the classified details.

-A new family moves in next door to the Douglases - a widowed mother and her three children, plus "Aunt Maude."
-Robbie and the daughter Constance (Jackie DeShannon) get along swimmingly, but the rest of the family members are at odds with their next-door-neighbor counterparts.
-Robbie is caught in a Romeo & Juliet romance, until he and Constance set Shakespearean dialog into modern songs and play them for the families.
+A new family moves in next door to the Douglases - a widowed mother and her three children, plus "Aunt Maude".
+Robbie (Don Grady) and the daughter Peggy Snell (Jackie DeShannon) get along swimmingly, but the rest of the family members are at odds with their next-door-neighbor counterparts.
+Robbie is caught in a Romeo & Juliet romance, until he and Peggy set Shakespearean dialog into modern songs and play them for the families.

 Robbie and Steve nearly forget that trout season starts on Saturday which means it's time for their annual fishing trip together.
 One problem: Robbie hates fishing, but is apprehensive about telling his dad, who loves it.
 Meanwhile, new family member Ernie is all to eager to go along, but Steve tells him his chance will come some time in the future, after Chip - who also hates fishing - gets his chance.
 Ernie learns that he is considered a true Douglas family member because he can wait his turn.